For the general public, tickets go on sale November 1, 2012 at Ticket Central in the Talley Student Center on the NCSU campus.

 Students, faculty and staff will be able to reserve one free on a first come first served basis.
 Those tickets will be available for pick up at Ticket Central beginning Oct.
 29, 2012.
 The ticket central phone number is 919-515-1100.

-The African American Cultural Center at North Carolina State University will present, An Evening with Iyanla Vanzant, Celebrating the Legacy of Dr. Martin Luther King on Monday January 14, 2013 from 6PM to 8PM at the McKimmon Center on the campus of North Carolina State University.
-The event is part of the NCSU celebration of the legacy of Rev. Dr. Martin Luther King Jr.
+The African American Cultural Center at North Carolina State university will present, An evening with Iyanla Vanzant, Celebrating the Legacy of Dr. Martin Luther King on Monday January 14, 2013 from 6PM to 8PM at the McKimmon Center on the campus of North Carolina State University.
+The event is part of the NCSU celebration of the legacy Rev. Dr. Martin Luther King Jr.

 Dr. Sheila Smith McKoy, director of the African American Cultural Center notes that: “Vanzant has dedicated to her life to showing her audiences how to embrace personal and societal peace.
 She is an ideal presenter for our campus Martin Luther King Commemoration because she has been able to affirm the social and personal justice ideals for which we remember Dr. King.”